tbawel/beer-favorites/README.md

 ## To Do

-Build the front-end for your app using React:
+Build the front-end for your app using React.
+I will use my beer list example as a reference to what needs to be completed:
-- App component should render a list of the names (first property) of your data in your mLab database
+- App component should render a list of all beer names in the database
-- Add a "Delete" button next to every list item, which when clicked deletes the list item
+- Add a "Delete" button next to every beer name, which when clicked deletes the beer
-- Add a form underneath the list, which when submitted adds new item to the list
+- Add a form underneath the list, which when submitted adds new beer to the list
-- Create a new component for your current list and form
+- Create a new React component for the current beer list and form code (BeerList)
-- Create a router (Code Along)
+- Replace the code in App.js with just the code needed for a React router (Code Along)
-- Create a detail component which displayes all properties of an item
+- Create a detail component which displayes all properties (name, brewery, alcohol content) of a beer
-- Wrap every list item in a link, which when clicked takes the user to the designated detail page
+- Wrap every beer item in a link, which when clicked takes the user to the designated beer detail page
+- Add a "Back" button under the beer details, which when clicked takes the user back to the beer list
-- Add a "Edit" button under your item details, which when clicked takes the user to a form where the item can be edited
+- Add a "Edit" button under the beer details, which when clicked takes the user to a form where the beer can be edited

 All the CRUD operations above should persist in your mLab database